MoreKronos/One-Life-7-Days-To-Die-MOD/README.md

 - **7 Days to Die** (Alpha 20 or later).
 - **Harmony Library** (Required for patching the game), which is part of the downloads.

+## Notes

+- **When you die the game just closes...
+- **yes i know very lazy but thats the only way i found to do it...